drifter1/compiler/README.md

 **Machine Code Generation**

 What remains now is:
--Machine code generation in MIPS Assembly
+-Machine Code generation in MIPS Assembly
--Various optimizations in our compiler code
+-Various Optimizations in the Compiler's Code

 After doing all that we could also get into Optimizations, Extensions and even more if you like :)